PythonRails/rails/README.md

 Rails - Python web framework
 ===

 **Python on Rails** is a web framework with an idea to simplify web development.
 It's not a clone of **Ruby on Rails**.
-This project created for write less code, and this code should be good structured in small and big projects.
+This project created for **lazy developers** who like to write less code.
+Code that should be good structured in small and big projects.

 Quick start